-Let me lift the ghost skirt for you!
-The little ghost cupcakes are made by laying a circle of white fondant on top of a Dum Dum lollipop.
+You will be surprised how easy these ghosts cupcake toppers are to make!
+With just a few simple steps, you will look like a professional cake decorator.
+The little ghost cupcakes are made by laying a circle of white fondant on top of a Dum Dums lollipop.

 I really like making these on chocolate cupcakes, only because it seems a bit more dark and spooky (plus the white ghosts pop off the cupcakes).
 However, you could ice your cupcakes with a colored frosting, like green or orange.
 That would be darling!

-I use a 4-inch round cookie cutter to cut the ghost circles.
-If you don't have one you can cut a 4-inch circle from cardstock and use it as a template, cutting the fondant with a paring knife.
-Or find a plastic container or bowl that might work in place of a cutter!
+If you don't have one you can cut a 4-inch circle from cardstock or a bowl and use it as a template.
+It's easiest to cut the fondant with a paring knife.

 Floating Ghost Cupcakes are a cinch to make.
 You can even put them on store bought cupcakes!